Advent calendar prayer and reflection for 21 December

 “For the moment your greeting reached my ears, the child in my womb leapt for joy.”

-Mary and Elizabeth are filled with joy at seeing each other once again.
+Mary and Elizabeth are filled with joy at seeing one another again.
+Elizabeth’s unborn child leaps with joy on hearing Mary’s voice.